Healthdirect Free Australian health advice you can count on.

 What is morphine used for?

-Morphine is used to relieve severe pain, such as pain caused by a major trauma or surgery, labour pain in childbirth or cancer pain.
+Morphine is used to relieve severe pain, such as pain caused by:

-Morphine should only be used where other forms of pain relief have not been successful in managing pain or are not tolerated.
+Morphine should only be used when other forms of pain relief have not been successful in managing pain or if you are not able to take them (for example, because of side effects or because your doctor says you cannot take it together with another medicine that you are taking).

 How does morphine work?

-Morphine works directly on opioid receptors in the central nervous system, and reduces feelings of pain by interrupting the way nerves signal pain between the brain and the body.
+Morphine works directly on opioid receptors in the central nervous system.
+It reduces feelings of pain by interrupting the way nerves signal pain between the brain and the body.

 What are the possible side effects of taking morphine?